Capacity of Finite-State Channels with Delayed Feedback: Trapdoor Channel with Delayed Feedback

 The trapdoor channel is a unifilar FSC whose operation can be described as follows.
 At time $t$, let $x_t\in\{0,1\}$ be the channel input and $s_{t-1}\in\{0,1\}$ be the previous channel state.
 The channel input, $x_t$, is transmitted through the channel.
 The channel output, $y_t$, is equal to the previous state $s_{t-1}$ or to the input $x_t$, with the same probability.
 The new channel state is evaluated according to $s_t=x_t\oplus y_t\oplus s_{t-1}$, where $\oplus$ denotes the XOR operation.

-Although the capacity of the trapdoor channel without feedback is unknown, it is known in two important variations of the original capacity problem.
+Despite the simplicity and the extensive research efforts dedicated to trapdoor channel, e.g. \cite{Ahl_kaspi87,Ahlswede98,PermuterCuffVanRoyWeissman08,kobayashi20033,Trapdoor_Lutz,Huleihel_Sabag_DB}, its capacity has remained an open problem for over sixty years.
+Notwithstanding, the capacity is known in two important variations of the original capacity problem.
 In \cite{Ahl_kaspi87,Ahlswede98}, it was shown that the zero-error capacity of the trapdoor channel is $C_0 = 0.5$ bits per channel use.
-This provides a lower bound on the feedforward capacity which is known to be non-tight (e.g. \cite{kobayashi20033}).
+This provides a lower bound which is known to be non-tight (e.g. \cite{kobayashi20033}).
 The other variation is the feedback capacity, which is equal to $\mathrm{C}^{\mathrm{fb}}_\mathrm{1} = \log_2\left(\frac{1+\sqrt{5}}{2}\right)\approx 0.6942$, as shown in \cite{PermuterCuffVanRoyWeissman08}.
 It is also known that feedback \emph{does increase} the capacity for the trapdoor channel (e.g. \cite{Trapdoor_Lutz,Huleihel_Sabag_DB}).

-The following theorem states our main result concerning the delayed feedback capacity of the trapdoor channel. \begin{theorem} The capacity of the trapdoor channel with delayed feedback of two time instances is
+In Theorem \ref{theorem: Trapdoor}, we introduced our main result concerning the delayed feedback capacity of the trapdoor channel.
+Specifically, we stated that the capacity of the trapdoor channel with delayed feedback of two time instances is $\mathrm{C}^{\mathrm{fb}}_\mathrm{2} = \log_2\left(\frac{3}{2}\right)$.
+In the following, we list several implications of this capacity result.

-\end{theorem} The proof of Theorem \ref{theorem: Trapdoor} is given in Appendix \ref{app: trapdoor}.
-This result concludes the delayed feedback capacity, and we will now discuss several implications of our capacity result.
 The above capacity is approximately $\mathrm{C}^{\mathrm{fb}}_\mathrm{2} \approx 0.5849$, while the instantaneous feedback capacity is approximately $\mathrm{C}^{\mathrm{fb}}_\mathrm{1} \approx 0.6942$.
 The best lower bound to date on the feedforward capacity is $\mathrm{C}\ge0.572$ \cite{kobayashi20033}.
 It is interesting to note that even a single time-instance delay leads to a sharp decrease in the capacity towards the feedforward capacity.

 The delayed feedback capacity in Theorem \ref{theorem: Trapdoor} also serves as an upper bound on the feedforward capacity.
 Overall, the best bounds on the feedforward capacity are given by

 While the delayed feedback capacity is equal to the best upper bound on the feedforward capacity, it does not establish a new upper bound.
 In particular, a recent paper proposed using duality-based upper bounds on the feedforward capacity and established the same bound \cite{Huleihel_Sabag_DB}.
 However, their bound is for the feedforward capacity only, and therefore we still need to show a converse proof for Theorem \ref{theorem: Trapdoor}.